Rashair/Algostructs/README.md

-# Data-Structures
+# Algostructs
-My implementation of some data structures in C#
+My implementation of some data structures and algorithms in C#.